naugtur/i-can-bench/README.md

 ## Features
 - Runs your function many times and calculates average time it took
 - Collects memory information while running, so you get the idea if you're trading performance for memory consumption
+- Produces a log file (easy to gitignore) where it stores the latest result for each git commit you test

 Each bench function has the same signature, differs only in sync/async behavior